 How much money do you need to travel?

 Are you planning a trip to any other country?
-As full-time independent travellers with carry-on luggage only, we list our country by country travel costs curated over the years.
+As full-time independent travellers with carry-on luggage only, we list our country-by-country travel costs curated over the years.
 Can you afford not to travel?

-How to save money on transportation?
+How to save money on transportation

-Being flexible is what really pays when it comes to transportation and air travel in particular.
-Travel outside of peak season if you can.
-If you can't, fares might still be cheaper during certain times of the week and even hours of the day, so check websites like Skyscanner and Google Flights that allow you to see a whole month and all the options on any given date.
+Being flexible pays off when it comes to transportation, particularly air travel.
+If possible, travel outside of peak season.
+If you can't, fares might still be cheaper at certain times of the week and even hours of the day, so check websites like Skyscanner and Google Flights.
+These websites allow you to see a month and all the options on any given date.

-If there are several airports in the vicinity of your home (or in the vicinity of your destination) compare the prices between the different options.
-For example, flying to Mykonos and taking the ferry to Santorini might end up being way cheaper than flying from your home airport straight to Santorini.
+If several airports are near your home (or your destination), compare the prices of the different options.
+For example, flying to Mykonos and taking the ferry to Santorini might be cheaper than flying from your home airport straight to Santorini.

 We use and recommend the following online travel agents and service providers for our transportation needs: